DEA Says Cannabis Seeds Below Cannabinoid Limit Are Legal Under Hemp Bill

 After more than 80 years of prohibition, the passage of the Farm Bill in 2018 removed hemp and hemp products from schedule I of the CSA.
-This bill defined “hemp” as any cannabis plant that contains less than 0.3 percent delta-9-tetrahydrocannabinol (THC).
+This bill defined “hemp” as any cannabis plant that contains less than 0.3 percent of restricted cannabinoids.
 Although the bill helped reignite the hemp industry, it brought about numerous questions for marijuana users and cultivators.

 The Future of the Cannabis Industry

 This clarification from the DEA may bring about:

 - Broader access to cannabis genetics

 - More opportunities for marijuana businesses

 - Changes in state, local, and municipal marijuana laws